-1. Base fare level: what should the basic cost of an adult trip with no discounts be?
+- 1. Base fare level: What should be the basic cost of a trip by an adult with no discounts?
 This is the base fare level, which requires us to balance affordability for the passenger, ORC and other funders.
-Usually, a higher base fare will mean less patronage, but more revenue.

-2. Fare structure: how should fare levels vary from this base fare for different trips?
+Usually, a higher base fare will mean less patronage, but more revenue. - 2.
+Fare structure: How should fare levels vary from this base fare for different trips?
 This is the fare structure.
 Fares could be varied for different users (such as a lower fare for young or elderly people), for different times of day, for trip distances, or in a range of other ways.
-See Attachment 1 for proposed zones for the Dunedin and Queenstown networks.
+See Appendix J for proposed zones for the Dunedin and Queenstown networks.